• Skip to primary navigation

 Stir fried pad kra pao with tofu in a pan with fresh basil on top.

-Tips for the best Thai Basil Stir Fried Tofu (Pad Krapow)
+Tips for the best Stir Fried Thai Basil Tofu

 1. Use extra-firm tofu: To prevent the tofu from becoming too mushy during cooking, use extra-firm tofu.
 Press it before using it to remove excess moisture, which will help it hold its shape better and absorb the flavors of the sauce.